-Three expository papers are required; the first is to be written on your choice of one article from 'Section I - History: Unity and Division'; the second is to be written on your choice of one article from 'Section II - Methods: Dialogue and Encounter'; and the third is to be written on your choice of one article from 'Section III - Doctrine: Convergences and Differences'.

-What is an expository paper?
-An expository paper explains in your own words the author's purpose, meaning, and reasoning in writing the article.
-Because the goal of an expository paper is to explain the purpose, meaning, and reasoning of the author, it is more than a mere summary of an article.

-The structure for each expository paper is as follows.
-It consists of a thesis statement and an exposition.
+NOTE: YOUR CHOICE IS LIMITED TO ARTICLES WITH AN ASTERISK () The first is to be written on your choice of one article from 'Section I - History: Unity & Division'.
+The second, on your choice of one article from 'Section II - Theology: Principles & Norms'.
+The third, on your choice of one article from 'Section III - Encounters: Dialogue and Relations.'
+What is the aim of an expository paper?
+The aim of an expository paper is to demonstrate your ability to analyze and explain the leading idea, argument, and evidence from a scholarly article.
+It is more than a mere summary.
+A strong paper is detailed, shows a solid grasp of the discussion and clarifies the concepts or arguments under discussion.
+It is clearly and succinctly written.
+The structure for each expository paper is as follows: Each expository paper is to be 2 pages in length.
+The structure consists of a thesis statement and an exposition.
 In one or two sentences your Thesis Statement, (single-spaced, 12 point) clearly and concisely expresses the leading idea.
-The key to your exposition is to focus your thesis statement on the 'leading idea', that is, the one idea which you think determines the purpose of the article under consideration; and to state in a few words or phrases the reasoning which supports the leading idea.
-Then following the thesis statement, your Exposition (double-spaced, 12 point) explains, in your own words, the meaning and reasoning which supports the leading idea.
+The key to your exposition is to focus your thesis statement on the 'leading idea', that is, the one major idea which you think determines the purpose of the article under consideration; and to state in a few words or phrases the argument or evidence which supports the leading idea.
+Then following the thesis statement, your Exposition (double-spaced, 12 point) explains, in your own words, the argumentation and reasoning which supports the leading idea.
 Staple the pages of your essay in the upper left hand corner.
 Papers will normally be returned within 7 days.

-For Competency in Writing refer to:

-Joseph M. Williams and Gregory C. Colomb, Style: Lessons in Clarity and Grace.
+For Competency in Writing: Joseph M. Williams and Gregory C. Colomb, Style: Lessons in Clarity and Grace.
 Tenth Edition.
-Boston: Longman, 2010.
+Boston: Longman, 2010. c) Final Exam:

-Final Exam:

-The final examination will be a take-home.
-It will take the from of several specific questions that you will be asked to answer in essay form.
+The final examination will take the form of several specific questions that you will be asked to answer in essay form.
 It will provide you with an opportunity to tie together the various threads of the course arising from the readings, lectures, questions, and discussions.
+Due date is to be determined.

 Grading: Due Date

-20% Participation

-45% Three Refections Papers
+20% Participation Three Refections Papers

+45 %

-(15%) First Reflection Paper October 19th 2015
+(15%) First Reflection Paper September 29 2016

-(15%) Second Reflection Paper November 9th 2015
+(15%) Second Reflection Paper October 20 2016

-(15%) Third Reflection Paper November 30th 2015
+(15%) Third Reflection Paper November 30 2016

-35 % Final Exam April - See Exam Schedule
+35% Final E xam December (See Exam Schedule)

 Availability of Grades: